Rafael Manzano Prize for New Traditional Architecture

 Homo Faber is a project carried out by Francisco Azconegui Morán and Mónica Martín Sisí.
 They have over thirty years of teaching and professional experience and focus their professional activity on the restoration and diffusion of ideas related to traditional building crafts.
 Their aim is to transmit the good work carried out in the past to be able to achieve good results in the present, by carrying out correct rehabilitations and by building new healthy homes, which are also both beautiful and sustainable.

-INTBAU Spain also supports or contributes in the promotion of many other workshops, seminars and conferences on topics such as the restoration of heritage, traditional and vernacular architecture, construction with earth and other traditional building techniques, and local identity.
-Among these, it is worth highlighting the VerSus, SOSTierra and ResTAPIA congresses, the Vault Workshops in Chiloeches and Guadalajara and the Gothic Construction Workshops in Madrid.
+INTBAU Spain also supports or contributes to the promotion of many other workshops, seminars and lectures on topics such as heritage restoration, traditional and vernacular architecture, earth construction and other traditional building techniques.